 Advanced learners might appreciate some tasks related to different lighting styles such as high key, low key, or backlighting.
 Backlight is when the main light is behind the subject.
 A backlight during “golden hour” creates a nice glow behind the subject.
 Golden hour is the hour before sunset.
 Getting the correct exposure on the subject can be tricky which is why this is better for older learners.
 Have the person face away from the light so the light is behind them.
-Expose for the subject to get the glow behind them.
-If you expose for the sky you can create silhouettes.
+Expose for the subject (focus on their face) to get the glow behind them.
+If you expose for the sky (focus on the sky) you can create silhouettes.

 Low key and high key lighting are lighting styles used for dramatic effect.
 If you’d like a project lesson using low key lighting, sign up for our newsletter and you will get a Boredom Buster lesson (part of which is shown below) that shows you how to accomplish the effect step by step.